iamkahvi/iamkahvi.github.io/_posts/2018-02-21-my-Book-List.md

 ## <u> this year </u>

 - The Idiot <br>
 This book is dense.
 It took me a while to finish.
 I haven't encountered this type of writing style before.
 It's abrupt and unique.
 I identify with the main character and her setting deeply.
-I need to post my highlights soon.
+[Highlights here](/_pages/highlights/The-Idiot).
 <br><br>

 - La Belle Sauvage <br>